 LUPUS/SLE (Systemic Lupus Erythematosus)

 After being diagnosed with Polymyositis, six months later I was also diagnosed with Lupus.
 I later found out that It was very common to have overlapping symptoms from both diseases.
-This lead to my quest for extensive research, as I was determined to learn all I could about the two. #1 LUPUS / SLE
+This lead to my quest for extensive research. #1 LUPUS / SLE

 Systemic Lupus - Systemic lupus erythematosus is the most common type.
 It is often diagnosed, or referred to as "lupus."
 This type can affect almost any part of the body.
 External, or internal meaning the organs.
 A large number of people diagnosed with systemic lupus are women.
 Among people in the United States, the highest numbers are found in African-Americans.
 Inclusive Links On Lupus

 Symptoms of Lupus can be mild or severely chronic:

 Drug Induced Lupus - A very rare condition that occurs as a result of taking certain types of medications for long periods of time.
 The drugs relative to this form of lupus are Hydralazine (Apresoline), and Procainamide (Pronestryl).
 This particular drug is used to treat high blood pressure.
 Procainamide (Pronestryl) is used to treat heart disease.
 As these drugs can cause drug-induced lupus they are being used less, and less.
 The symptoms that occur can mimic those of Systemic Lupus.
 They are muscle pain, joint pain, fever, and rash.
 Men are more susceptible to develop this form of lupus than women.
 After you stop using these drugs, the symptoms will go away.
 It usually takes six months for the effects to ware off.
 This form of treatment does not cause patients to develop Systemic Lupus.